State and royal cars of the United Kingdom: Other official vehicles

 The Royal Mews traditionally retained a small number of additional limousines, informally known as 'Household cars': often painted grey or black, these were used 'to convey Officers of His Majesty's Household on official duties which require a car' (according to a memorandum of 1931).
 In 1952, Daimler had offered to sell the Mews two of its 'Royal Stock' vehicles as replacement Household cars; however the Palace decided that the newly-launched Austin A135 Princess Long Wheelbase Limousine would be a suitable (and less expensive) replacement.
 The first two production models were purchased that same year, and registered (as NGN 1 and NGN 2).
 Later, the Crown Equerry mooted that these might be very suitable, 'especially if painted in the Royal colours', to be used as 'second cars' on official occasions, 'to carry those in waiting on Her Majesty' (a task usually undertaken at that time by a second State car).
 Replacement pairs of Princess limousines were subsequently acquired, in 1958 and 1964; and in 1969 the last two cars to be produced were kept aside by the company before being likewise purchased by the Royal Household in 1972.
 Painted in the royal colours of claret and black, they were used regularly by junior members of the Royal Family on official engagements, or as 'secondary vehicles', when they would convey accompanying members of the Royal Household following behind a State Car.

 In 1984 a Daimler DS420 limousine had been added to the royal fleet (it was often used by the Prince and Princess of Wales); a second DS420 was purchased in 1987, whereupon the two Princess limousines were retired.
-The following year a third Daimler DS420 was added to the fleet; this car remains in royal use, along with two more dating from 1992 (and initially registered NGN1 and NGN2), which were among the last of these limousines to be manufactured.
+The following year a third Daimler DS420 was added to the fleet; this car remained in royal use into the 21st century, along with two more DS420s dating from 1992 (and initially registered NGN1 and NGN2), which were among the last of these limousines to be manufactured.
 During the 1980s and 90s these Daimler limousines were regularly used by younger members of the Royal Family for their public engagements.